Barbara Ciardo

-Barbara Ciardo (October 30, 1983, Naples) is an Italian illustrator and comic book colorist mainly active in Italian, American and French markets.
+Barbara Ciardo (born October 30, 1983, Naples) is an Italian illustrator and comic book colorist mainly active in Italian, American and French markets.

 Career

 In 2004 she started working on some series of the Italian publisher GG Studio: Route Des Maisons Rouges, P'n'P, Mediterranea and The Bodysnatchers.
 Some of them have also been published in the United States.

 In 2006 she was hired by Wildstorm to color the first two covers of a miniseries based on the movie The Texas Chainsaw Massacre, both penciled by artist Lee Bermejo.
 In 2007 for The Walt Disney Company she worked on the coloring of the series based on the movie High School Musical published on the official HSM magazine that was translated and distributed in about 30 countries.
 A year later Ciardo got in touch with Marvel Comics during the "Chester Quest" an international talent search done by C. B. Cebulski and she was chosen to be the colorist on two miniseries, She-Hulk and Secret Invasion: Front Line.
 After that for Top Cow she colored Witchblade #125 Augury a backup story penciled by Marco Castiello and written by Rob Levin.